Leave this site

 CSW support team will assess all reports of abuse to practitioners and review for any action that may need to be taken, assessing for offences.
 If an offence is identified ensure that this has been recorded and reported on STORM and or Athena and the reference number provided to the practitioner.

-The footage captured by groups who have used a recording device to capture the incident should be made available to Kent police, showing the 2 minutes before and 2 minutes after the incident.
-The footage should be uploaded to DAMS portal where Kent police will review and assess for potential prosecution.
+Personal data will be processed in accordance with current Information Management policies for law enforcement purposes.
+The use of mobile phones to record sessions is not permitted.
+If high-definition electronic recording devices are being used, Speedwatch Camera signs are present at the session. (available from Kent Police Speedwatch).
+The footage captured by groups who have used a recording device to capture the incident should be made available to Kent Police, showing the 2 minutes before and 2 minutes after the incident.
+The footage should be uploaded to DAMS portal where Kent Police will review and assess for potential prosecution.

-Kent police will only review footage for those abuse incidents of 3-9 above.
+Kent Police will only review footage for those abuse incidents of 5-9 listed in 3.19.

 3.20 In response to volunteers’ roadside observations, Kent Police will send a letter of advice to the vehicle’s registered owner using the following criteria.